PouyaGhahramanian/LLM-OFA/README.md

 ## Dataset

-Download the dataset from this private link (anonymous):
+Download the dataset from this private link:
 [Download articles.h5 from Figshare](https://figshare.com/s/744c6b067b2818009688?file=55195175)

 Place it in the `data/` folder.